Ottersberg: History

 Ottersberg belonged - as to its government - to the Prince-Archbishopric of Bremen, established in 1180.
 In religious respect, however, Ottersberg formed part of the Roman Catholic Diocese of Verden until after 1566 its incumbent bishops lost papal recognition, except for a last Catholic bishop from 1630 to 1631, respectively.
 In 1648 the Prince-Archbishopric was transformed into the Duchy of Bremen - Verden. which was first ruled in personal union by the Swedish Crown - interrupted by a Danish occupation (1712–1715) - and from 1715 on by the Hanoverian Crown.
 The Kingdom of Hanover incorporated the Duchy in a real union and the Ducal territory became part of the new Stade Region, established in 1823.

 Geography

 Ottersberg lies on a sandy ridge, part of a glacial moraine in the valley of the Wümme.
 In winter the lowland areas are often under water for weeks at a time and form a valuable bird sanctuary of international importance.

 It lies on the A 1 road between Bremen and Hamburg.
-The Bremen - Hamburg railway line originally passed south the village.
-After the second world war the district around the station developed to the south of the railway line.
+The Bremen - Hamburg railway line originally passed south of the village.
+After the Second World War the district around the station developed to the south of the railway line.
 The station is called Ottersberg (Hanover), because it lies in the historical country of Hanover.